 Who they are: Donna's Toronto in Toronto, Canada

-What they’re doing: Showcasing your vendors who provide the ingredients that make your food so amazing is a great way to show you care about everyone who makes your restaurant great — and helps you reach the clientele of those vendors.
+What they’re doing: Showcasing the vendors who provide the ingredients that make your food so amazing is a great way to show you care about everyone who makes your restaurant great — and helps you reach the clientele of those vendors.
 For example, Donna's highlights that the bagels in their Reuben sandwich are from a local bakery called Harbord St Bakery — and Harbord St Bakery also shared a post saying that they're providing bagels for Donna's for a special.

 Why it's awesome: Both businesses are driving their raving fans to the other's business — it's a great way to build your restaurant community, in terms of customers and potential collaborators and vendors.
-Additionally, restaurant clientele these days love to know about where the ingredients in their favorite dishes come from, and if you show that you support other local businesses, you can attract new customers that are looking to support their community.
+Additionally, restaurant clientele loves to know about where the ingredients in their favorite dishes come from, and if you show that you support other local businesses, you can attract new customers that are looking to support their community.

 While starting and maintaining a vibrant social media network can seem like a daunting task, the bottom line is that it's about people.
 Social platforms provide a direct line of communication with existing and potential customers.
 Use these examples of social media for restaurants as inspiration to kick your business's social media marketing into shape.
 Need more guidance in building a marketing plan for your business?
 Check out our restaurant marketing plan template below.